baronrabban/dalconnector/README.md

 3. Put the DALConnector folder in your Ableton "MIDI Remote Scripts" directory.
 Ableton provides guidance:  [How to install a control surface script](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts)

 4. Edit the file config.py and update the WIFI_CARD_ADDRESS field with the address you figured out earlier in step 1.
-Enter just the address, such as "flashair" or "192.168.1.100"
+Enter just the address, such as "flashaircard" or "192.168.1.100"

 5. In Ableton, under Options -> Preferences -> Link/Tempo/Midi add a new control surface.
 If DALConnector isn't in the list, something went wrong.